Healthdirect Free Australian health advice you can count on.

 • fibreglass

-Your limb (arm or leg) may swell for the first day or so.
-Sometimes your healthcare provider will make cuts in the full cast or cut it in half lengthwise.
-These cuts are then secured with tape.
-This makes sure the cast does not become too tight.
+Your arm or leg might swell in the first day or so.
+Sometimes your healthcare provider may cut slits in the full cast or split it lengthwise and secure it with tape.
+This helps stop the cast from becoming too tight.

 How long will I have a cast for?

-The cast usually stays on for 6 weeks.
-During that time, you'll need to go back to the hospital or clinic to:
+During that time, you'll need to visit the hospital or clinic to:

 Why should I take care of my cast?